osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 You should [install gazebo\_ros\_pkgs](/tutorials?tut=ros_installing&cat=connect_ros) before doing this tutorial.

-## Create a Gazebo Model with a Depth Camera Plugin
+## Create a Gazebo-classic Model with a Depth Camera Plugin

-Because Gazebo and ROS are separate projects that do not depend on each other, sensors from the `gazebo_models` repository (such as depth cameras) do not include ROS plugins by default.
-This means you have to make a custom camera based on those in the Gazebo model repository, and then add your own `<plugin>` tag to make the depth camera data publish point clouds and images to ROS topics.
+Because Gazebo-classic and ROS are separate projects that do not depend on each other, sensors from the `gazebo_models` repository (such as depth cameras) do not include ROS plugins by default.
+This means you have to make a custom camera based on those in the Gazebo-classic model repository, and then add your own `<plugin>` tag to make the depth camera data publish point clouds and images to ROS topics.

 You should choose a depth camera to use from those available in Gazebo.
 This